septor/cherrytree/cherrytools/README.md

 ## CherryHunts

 This one is a little more straight forward.
 Simply start typing whatever Treasure Hunt hint the game gives you and it'll narrow it down to what you need to be doing to complete your hunt.

+## CherryRares

+Start typing in a rare item, and you'll get what the item does and how to get it.
+The locations are sorted by best drop rate.